Business jet accidents

+reports that worldwide business jet accidents declined in 2012 while U.S. business jet accidents increased during the same period.
 To add to the misery there were 21 deaths in U.S. business jet accidents while in 2011 there were no fatalities in business jet accidents.
-It is interesting to note that the number of business jet incidents declined in 2012 from 2011 the number of business jet accidents increased in 2012.
+It is interesting to note that the number of business jet incidents declined in 2012 from 2011 the number of business jet accidents

 Traffic Levels Remain Stagnant